ietf-wg-acme/acme/draft-ietf-acme-acme.md

 An ACME server provides nonces to clients using the Replay-Nonce header field, as specified below.
-The server MUST include a Replay-Nonce header field in every successful response to a POST request, and SHOULD provide it in error responses as well.
+The server MUST include a Replay-Nonce header field in every successful response to a POST request and SHOULD provide it in error responses as well.

 Every JWS sent by an ACME client MUST include, in its protected header, the